 Philodendron melanochrysum, also known as Black Gold Philodendron or Melano Plant, is a vining houseplant with dark velvety leaves.

 Young incoming leaves are at first scarlet or brown.
-But as the plant matures, they develop a bronzy color before finally turning deep green.
+But as the plant matures, it develops a bronzy color before finally turning deep green.

 The leaves are heart-shaped, dark green with creamy yellow or pale green veins.

-Because of its dark-colored foliage, the name Melanochrysum originates from the Greek words melano and chrysum meaning black and golden, respectively—thus the common name of Black Gold Philodendron
+Because of its dark-colored foliage, the name Melanochrysum originates from the Greek words melano and chrysum meaning black and golden, respectively—thus it has been commonly known as the Black Gold Philodendron.

 It reaches heights and widths of twelve feet and eight feet as an outdoor garden plant.